git-mhaque/dataset-human-activity-recognition/CodeBook.md

 Code Book
 ======================

-The tidy data set created by the run_analysis.R has following variables in this order:
+The tidy data set created by the run_analysis.R has following variables in this order.
+The variables from column 3 to 81 are computed as the average of the corresponding measures for each combination of the subject and activity.

 1.  subject:  subject identifier
 2.  activity:  activity name